 Are people generally positive or negative about your candidate?

-It’s essential to keep an eye on sentiment because it can be a leading indicator of your campaign’s success in the long run.
+Sentiment is essential to monitor because it can be a leading indicator of your campaign’s long-term success.

 Shares